History of Wycombe Wanderers F.C.: The Football League dream (1984–1993)

 His successor was Martin O'Neill, the man rejected by the board last time out.
 He almost wasn't appointed this time either.
 He hadn't applied for the vacancy as he hadn't seen it advertised and Kenny Swain had been interviewed and was offered the job.
 Swain turned the position down after being promoted to assistant to Dario Gradi at Crewe Alexandra.
 O'Neill was only alerted to the job by new Wycombe director Alan Parry, who he bumped into purely by chance in the toilets at Carrow Road whilst both men were commentating on an FA Cup tie between Norwich City and Liverpool.
 O'Neill applied and after coming down to Adams Park, the building of which was in its advanced stages, he was unanimously offered the job.
 His first game in charge was a 1–1 draw at Merthyr Tydfil He soon made his presence felt, abolishing some of the traditions still around from the club's amateur days.
 He also showed his authority by dropping right-back Steve Abbley, a strong influence in the dressing room.
 He soon guided the team to mid-table security, even winning away at Champions Darlington and in doing so winning the Manager of the Month award.
 He also won his first trophy, a 2–1 extra time win against Slough Town in the Berks & Bucks Senior Cup at Hungerford Town's Bulpit Lane.

 The summer of 1990 was a significant one in the club's history, and one which brought about many of the changes which paved the way for a future in the Football League.
 After 95 years at Loakes Park, the club moved to their new ground at Adams Park.
 Loakes Park had become a real home, which everyone, from players to supporters, had become extremely fond of.

-The new ground was named after Frank Adams, a fine and truly appropriate gesture to the man who helped it become a reality.
-It was an essential one too as provided the financial base for the manager to build a team capable of achieving the club's dream of promotion to the Football League.
+The new ground was named after Frank Adams, who helped it become a reality.
+The move also provided the financial base for the manager to build a team capable of achieving the club's dream of promotion to the Football League.
 Such an achievement wasn't going to be easy and Martin O'Neill started to add to the team he'd been left with.
 Keith Ryan was signed from Berkhamsted Town and Simon Hutchinson joined from Eastwood Town for £7,000.

 Popular midfielder Kevin Durham left for Barnet for £15,000, helping his new club win promotion to the Football League in the coming season but dying suddenly shortly afterwards, before he had the chance to make his Football League debut.